The Reclusive Earl (Book 1)

 Brad wants to marry.
 Though he tells everyone it’s because he needs to start on the matter of getting an heir, deep down he’s a romantic at heart and longs for a love match.
 A scandal not of his doing gives him a lady who isn’t the kind of lady he wants…but it might give him the lady he needs.

 As soon as Ava meets Brad, she knows he is perfect for her, but when she accidentally makes him trip in front of everyone at the ball, he vows to avoid her at all costs.
 Fate, however, has other plans for him.
-His younger brother places him and Ava in the middle of a scandal, and the two are forced to marry as soon as possible.
+And in this case, fate takes the form of Brad’s younger brother who is out for revenge.
+His brother sets a trap that brings the two into a scandal they can’t escape.
+Now they must marry.

 Make Believe Bride (Book 3)